oracle/graaljs/docs/user/JavaScriptCompatibility.md

 - If `true`, hot code is compiled by the GraalVM compiler, resulting in high peak performance.
 - If `false`, GraalVM JavaScript will not be optimized by the GraalVM Compiler, typically resulting in lower performance.

+### `Graal.registerPromiseRejectionHandler(handler)`

+- provides the unhandled promise rejection handler when using option (`js.unhandled-rejections=handler`).
+- the handler is called with two arguments: (rejection, promise).
+- `Graal.registerPromiseRejectionHandler` can be called with null, undefined, or empty args to clear the handler.

 ### Java

 The `Java` object is only available when the engine is started in JVM mode (`--jvm` flag).